loganthompson/cordova-cardflight/README.md

 This plugin allows direct interactions with the native CardFlight SDK through JavaScript functions in your Cordova app.
 This includes creating EMV, swipe and keyed credit card charges, among other features.

 ###CardFlight SDK Version 3.2
-[SDK Documentation](https://developers.cardflight.com/docs/api/) includes tips for the order in which to create charges, and other useful information to this plugin.
+[SDK Documentation](https://developers.cardflight.com/docs/api/) includes tips for the order in which to create charges, and other information useful to implementing this plugin.

 ##Install